mdgio/iMap/README.md

 To view the terms visit: http://www.gnu.org/licenses/.

-If the project is not being utilized for approved State of Maryland purposes, all Maryland State-specific branding (e.g. logos, images, text, links, etc.) should be removed.
+If the project is not being utilized for approved State of Maryland purposes, all Maryland State-specific branding (e.g. logos, images, text, links, etc.) must be removed.